bkuhlmann/dotfiles/README.md

-    gia = Git Init (all) - Initializes/re-initializes for all Git repositories in current directory. guthorsa = Git Authors (all) - Answers author commit activity per project (ranked highest to lowest). gsta = Git Status (all) - Answers the status of projects with uncommited/unpushed changes. ghurn = Git Churn - Answers the commit churn for project files (sorted highest to lowest). glamel = Git Blame Log - Answers the blame log (i.e. commit notes) for a specific file and lines (optional). ggeta = Git Get Config Value (all) - Answers key value for all projects in current directory.
+    gia = Git Init (all) - Initializes/re-initializes for all Git repositories in current directory. guthorsa = Git Authors (all) - Answers author commit activity per project (ranked highest to lowest). gsta = Git Status (all) - Answers the status of projects with uncommited/unpushed changes. gup = Git Update - Fetches latest commits, reviews each commit (with diff), and rebases (all steps are optional). ghurn = Git Churn - Answers the commit churn for project files (sorted highest to lowest). glamel = Git Blame Log - Answers the blame log (i.e. commit notes) for a specific file and lines (optional). ggeta = Git Get Config Value (all) - Answers key value for all projects in current directory.